feldtsen/pointy-dit212/meeting-protocols/week5-2.md

 - Decide how to present the UML diagrams - as one large image or several small, and what to include in the SDD.
 - Describe in the SDD how we have implemented the MVC pattern.
+- We still need to flesh out the details of how the MVC pattern is implemented.

 ## Outcomes and assignments (5 min)
 - We decided to have individual images for the UML-diagrams and add the detailed design model.